Casino Royale (1967 film): Cast

-Casino Royale also boasts the greatest number of actors in a Bond film either to have appeared or to go on to appear in the rest of the Eon series – besides Andress in Dr. No, Sheybal appeared as Kronsteen in From Russia with Love, Kwouk featured as Mr. Ling in Goldfinger and an unnamed SPECTRE operative in You Only Live Twice, Roland plays a masseuse in You Only Live Twice, and Scoular appeared as Ruby Bartlett in On Her Majesty's Secret Service.
-Jack Gwillim, who has a minor role as a British Army officer, played a Royal Navy officer in Thunderball.
-Caroline Munro, seen very briefly as one of Dr Noah's gun-toting guards, went on to play Naomi in The Spy Who Loved Me, and also appeared with other models on the cover of the 1969 Pan Books edition of On Her Majesty's Secret Service.
-Milton Reid, who appears in a bit part as the temple guard, opening the door to Mata Bond's hall, played one of Dr. No's guards and Stromberg's underling, Sandor, in The Spy Who Loved Me.
+Casino Royale also boasts the greatest number of actors in a Bond film either to have appeared or to go on to appear in the rest of the Eon series – besides Andress in Dr. No, Sheybal appears as Kronsteen in From Russia with Love, Kwouk features as Mr. Ling in Goldfinger and an unnamed SPECTRE operative in You Only Live Twice, Roland plays a masseuse in You Only Live Twice, and Scoular appears as Ruby Bartlett in On Her Majesty's Secret Service.
+Jack Gwillim, who has a minor role as a British Army officer, plays a Royal Air Force officer in Thunderball.
+Peter Burton, who appears in the lineup of possible Bonds with Cooper, had previously played Q in Dr. No. Caroline Munro, seen very briefly as one of Dr Noah's gun-toting guards, went on to play Naomi in The Spy Who Loved Me, and also appears with other models on the cover of the 1969 Pan Books edition of On Her Majesty's Secret Service.
+Milton Reid, who appears in a bit part as the temple guard, opening the door to Mata Bond's hall, plays one of Dr. No's guards and Stromberg's underling, Sandor, in The Spy Who Loved Me.
 John Hollis, who plays the temple priest in Mata Bond's hall, went on to play the implied Ernst Stavro Blofeld character in the pre-credits sequence of For Your Eyes Only.
-John Wells, Q's assistant, appeared in For Your Eyes Only as Denis Thatcher.
+John Wells, Q's assistant, appears in For Your Eyes Only as Denis Thatcher.
 Hal Galili, who appears briefly as a US Army officer at the auction, had earlier played gangster Jack Strap in Goldfinger.

 Uncredited cast

-Well-established stars such as Peter O'Toole, and sporting legends like Stirling Moss took uncredited parts solely to work with the other cast members.
+Well-established stars such as Peter O'Toole and sporting legends such as Stirling Moss took uncredited parts solely in order to work with the other cast members.
+Moss played Evelyn's driver.
 O'Toole supposedly took payment in a case of champagne.

-Stunt director Richard Talmadge employed Geraldine Chaplin to appear in a brief Keystone Cops insert.
+Stunt director Richard Talmadge employed Geraldine Chaplin to cameo in a brief Keystone Cops insert, where he also appears.
 The film proved to be young Anjelica Huston's first experience in the film industry as she was called upon by her father, John Huston, to cover the screenshots of Kerr's hands.
 It features the first theatrical appearance of David Prowse as Frankenstein's monster.
 John Le Mesurier features in early scenes as M's driver.